Epyon01P/hasstutorial/README.md

 `sudo chown homeassistant:homeassistant /data/homeassistant/home-assistant_v2.db`

-The database has now been moved, but now we need to inform Home Assistant of this new location.
+The database has now been moved, but we need to inform Home Assistant of this new location.
 We can do this in the configuration file.

 `sudo nano /home/homeassistant/.homeassistant/configuration.yaml`